Anshlulla/Legal-Document-Summarizer/README.md

 # Legal-Document-Summarizer

 ## Overview:
 This project aims to develop a legal document summarization system using various machine learning techniques.
 The system uses the BART (Bidirectional and Auto-Regressive Transformers) model for summarization along with tokenization techniques.
-Additionally, it employs SVM (Support Vector Machine), Multinomial Naive Bayes, Voting Classifier, Random Forest, and Naive Bayes with Adaptive Boost for comparative analysis of summarization quality.
+Additionally, it employs SVM (Support Vector Machine), Multinomial Naive Bayes, Voting Classifier, Random Forest, and Multinomial Naive Bayes with Adaptive Boost for comparative analysis of summarization quality.

 ## Workflow: